In Nigel’s words…

-There was a delay in my mother’s assessment and I think it was due to workload.
+There was a delay in my mother’s financial assessment following her needs assessment, and I think it was due to workload.
 That’s the thing I’ve noticed several times when we were dealing with these people, they were all very caring and actually very efficient when they got things in their diary.
 It was just a question of other priorities coming in and moving the less critical cases out, so where they had a particular person who was at risk, they had to prioritise that and they have a massive workload.

 We were told the financial assessment was done on 29 August.
 The finance people came out and saw my father and made a note of his bank statements and assets.
 They then went off to make their calculations.
 I was told that it was going to go to the panel on 5 September, but it got bounced by a more needy case.
 It then went to the 12 September and the panel approved it in principle, but because Mum at that point was no longer living in the London Borough of Bromley, they said that if she were eligible, they would only pay the Croydon rate because it was lower than Bromley.

 The panel approved the payment of the Croydon rate to the home on 16 October.

 The best advice to share

 Get on the radar as early as you can so they can come and do the assessment.
 The first thing they will do is assess how they can maximise the amount of time you can stay in your own home, which is best for everyone actually.
 Every individual we have spoken to there has been incredibly caring, the majority of them have been quite overworked and that’s why there has been some of the delays, but they have always been looking for what is best for you as a resident and what care they can give you, what assistance they can give you.